matthewjwoodruff/modelcomparison/sections/compex.md

 Analysis
 --------

+-   Optimize (x50 seeds) all combinations of DV and objective formulations.
+    -   For the real DVs, use both models.
+    -   For RSM solutions, reevaluate with GASP.
+    -   For all optimization runs, collect search operator dynamics.
+We may get the chance to make the secondary point that search operator dynamics are a good proxy for sensitivity analysis.
+-   Something other than Borg for single-objective optimization?
+CMAES?
+Borg with recency turned on?
+Fake single-objective optimization with artificially tiny epsilons and after-the-fact sampling from the weighting spaces?
+-   From all solutions, compute reference sets for each set of objectives.
+Make parallel coordinate plots and compare, both in decision space and objective space.
+-   Perform Sobol' global sensitivity analysis for all of the objective functions plus the constraint violation function.
+    -   Quasi-random sampling of 27 variables for RSM
+    -   Quasi-random sampling of 27 variables for GASP
+    -   Quasi-random sampling of 27 + 3 variables for GASP
+    -   Can compute all objectives' sensitivities from there
+    -   Will need spider plots plus more compact visualization.
+(To be developed?)

 Notes
 -----

+-   This is a much bigger study than it would appear from a casual inspection of the tables above, since it's really the cartesian product of model choice, DV formulation, objective formulation, and analysis.
--   I know epsilons are a problem that goes unacknowledged in this table. *ɛ*<sub>DOC</sub> in particular was set way too large while *ɛ*<sub>ROUGH</sub> was set way too small in all of my previous studies.
+-   I know epsilons are a problem that goes unacknowledged. *ɛ*<sub>DOC</sub> in particular was set too large while *ɛ*<sub>ROUGH</sub> was set too small in my previous studies.
+One of the learnings I'm going to have to talk about is the epsilons, and I'm not sure how to avoid having the whole study get derailed.
 -   This will need a graphical comparison of reference sets --- I can pick up the parallel coords from the forthcoming MOEA comparison paper.
 -   (Woodruff, Simpson, and Reed 2013) covered some of this ground before, but in much less detail